 - We will actively support the well-being and mental health of our students through pastoral care, peer-to-peer training and events through our Residence Life programme

 - Our staff will become leaders of sustainability and will support a culture of sustainability that influences decision making daily.

 – Ongoing.
-We were confirmed as a Green Tourism Ambassador in 2020 and achieved a Blueprint Leader Award in 2021
+We were confirmed as a Green Tourism Ambassador in 2020 and achieved a Blueprint Visionary Award 2022

 - Residential Services purchasing will support University sustainability principles, providing best practice examples